JeffDeCola/my-cheat-sheets/software/development/software-architectures/api/youtube-content-id-api-cheat-sheet/README.md

 * Upload Videos

-Furthermore, by combining `Youtube Content ID` with `Youtube Data API` and `Youtube Player API`, you can enable your app to updload, manage and play videos.
+Furthermore, by combining `Youtube Content ID` with `Youtube Data API` and `Youtube Player API`, you can enable your app to upload, manage and play videos.

 ## YOUTUBE CONTENT PARTNER - ALLOWS ACCESS